irestone/patterns/Flyweight/README.md

 - this drains all available RAM on a target device
 - the objects contain duplicate states which can be extracted and shared between multiple objects

+## Consequences

+### Pros

+- You can save lots of RAM, assuming your program has tons of similar objects.

+### Cons

+- You might be trading RAM over CPU cycles when some of the context data needs to be recalculated each time somebody calls a flyweight method.

+- The code becomes much more complicated.
+New team members will always be wondering why the state of an entity was separated in such a way.

 ## Structure, Participants and Collaboration

 ![](https://refactoring.guru/images/patterns/diagrams/flyweight/structure.png)